 How Rail Scales Work

-The rail scales are installed with the train tracks and measure several different weights.
-First the entire car weight is measured and then the “tare weight” or the weight of an empty car is applied and you are able to get the total weight of the freight within the train car.
+The rail scales are installed within the train tracks and measure several different weights.
+First the entire car weight is measured and then the “tare weight” or the weight of an empty car is applied and you are able to get the total NET weight of the freight within the train car.
 From there you can compare with other data acquired throughout the journey to ensure that the freight and passengers are safe and everything is accounted for.